hoccer/talk-deployment/README.md

 Not covered here is a description on how to actually generate the release assets of a release.
 This is part of the packaging instruction of the respective product.

+### Accessing the releases with the deployment scripts

+Since we have private repositories the releases are also private.
+To access them during deployment authentication to github has to be provided.

+This is done by creating a file named `secrets.yml` in the directory `config`.
+Supply your github username and authentication token in there.
+Consult the file `config/secrets.yml_template` on how to format the file.

+It is strongly recommended to create a personal access token (via https://github.com/settings/applications) which has only the following scopes set: `repo` and `public_repo`.
+Please do not use you password as token!

 ## Deploying

 ### Preparation a target machine